aimms/language-reference/optimization-modeling-components/advanced-methods-for-nonlinear-programs/the-aimms-presolver.rst

 preprocessing techniques.
 Therefore, AIMMS itself has implemented a presolve algorithm with the goal to reduce the size of the problem and to tighten the variable bounds, which may help the solver to solve nonlinear problems faster.
-Besides the BARON global solver, all nonlinear solvers in AIMMS are local solvers, i.e. the solution found by the solver is a local solution and cannot be guaranteed to be a global solution.
+Besides the global solvers BARON, Gurobi and Octeract, all nonlinear solvers in AIMMS are local solvers, i.e. the solution found by the solver is a local solution and cannot be guaranteed to be a global solution.
 The presolve algorithm may help the solver in finding a better solution.
 A local solver might sometimes fail to find a solution and